 Where It Falls Short

-Yet these issues rarely overshadow the overall experience.
-They’re bumps in an otherwise compelling journey.
+These issues rarely take away from the overall experience.
+They’re just small bumps along what is otherwise a truly compelling journey.

 Final Verdict